As an Amazon Associate I earn from qualifying purchases.

 I have also touched on the cost of delivery toward the end, since that is really the point where raising a baby begins.

 There are a lot of things that you will need to get before your baby arrives, or shortly thereafter.
+Some things, like diapers, may not surprise you.
+But, you might have never realized you would be getting a baby scale.
 You will probably need to buy some of these yourself.
 However, this is not a time to be shy about accepting gifts or hand me downs.
 If you have a friend or family member that has young children, it is definitely worth asking if they have any old baby supplies that they want to part with.

 It’s also a good idea to set up a baby registry before your baby shower, so that people know what you need.